-Nothing feels quite as fresh and cheery as an Easter Sunday.
-The sun is shining, the birds are singing, and Spring is in full swing.
+Nothing feels quite as fresh and cheery as a breezy Sunday.
+The sun is shining, the birds are singing, and resting mode is in full swing.
 This time of year, the focus turns to fresh and natural as the flowers begin to bloom.
-It’s only logical that your Easter eggs should follow suit!
+It’s only logical that your eggs should follow suit!
 That’s why we’ve created this guide on how to make natural egg dye.

 What You’ll Need

 You only need a few ingredients to make beautifully vibrant and natural eggs!
 Start by collecting all of the basic supplies and one or two of your favorite dye matters.

 Ingredients and supplies:

 - Dye matter of choice

 - Hard boiled eggs

 How to Make the Dye

 If you can boil water, you can make natural egg dye!
 This process is so easy that you can make more than one dye at once.
 Feel free to get creative and experiment with different dye matters.